Korak-997/Korak-997/README.md

    Yet i keep learning everyday , and i am so happy about my progress.

 * ## **a Software-developing Internship**
   I have a 3 years internship as a Software-developer.
-Which means i am currently an **Intern** also.
+Which means i am currently an **Intern**.
 ---------------------------------------------------------------------
 # **Skills**
   * Python